Psychedelic/dank-docs/docs/protocol-overview/how-dank-works.md

 ## Dank Users, the Core of Dank

-As mentioned above, `Principal IDs` using Dank are called `Dank Users or Accounts`, and are assigned a balance tied to that ID in Dank's Ledgers, tracked by the protocol using an implementation of `big-map`.
+As mentioned above, `Principal IDs` using Dank can be called `Dank Users`, and are assigned a balance tied to that ID in Dank's Ledgers, tracked by the protocol using an implementation of `big-map`.

 All Dank Users can hold a Cycles balance in the ledger, and interact with the built-in suite of cycle actions and canister developer tools provided either by the Dank API, or surfaced by an integrated interface (as is Fleek.ooo for canister development).